pulp-platform/snitch/sw/README.md

 - `snRuntime`: The fundamental, bare-metal runtime for Snitch systems.
 Exposes a minimal API to manage execution of code across the available cores and clusters, query information about a thread's context, and to coordinate and exchange data with other threads.
 - `snBLAS`: A minimal reference implementation of the basic linear algebra subprograms that demonstrates the use of Snitch and its extensions.

+### Tests

+- `benchmark`: Benchmarking executables that evaluate the performance characteristics of a system.
+- `test`: Unit tests for various aspects of a system, including the instruction set extensions.
+These complement the library-specific unit tests that live within the library directories proper.

 ### Third-Party

 The `vendor` directory contains third-party tools that we inline into this repository for ease of use.